Dan Cole (rugby union): British and Irish Lions

-Cole was one of 37 players selected to represent the Lions on their 2013 British & Irish Lions tour to Australia and featured in all three Tests as the Lions won their first series for sixteen years.
+Cole was one of 37 players selected to represent the Lions on their 2013 British & Irish Lions tour to Australia and came on as a replacement in all three Tests as the Lions won their first series for sixteen years.

 In 2017 Cole was selected for the British & Irish Lions tour to New Zealand, he did not make the test team but featured in five non-capped tour games.
 Overall he played fourteen times for the Lions on the 2013 and 2017 tours winning three caps.